British Veterinary Rehabilitation and Sports Medicine Association

 ...
 See MoreSee Less

-Amanda qualified as a Chartered Physiotherapist in 2009 and went on to complete postgraduate studies in Veterinary Physiotherapy, specialising in equine and canine therapy.
-She has spent the last eight years working at SMART Specialist Veterinary Referrals in Swansea.
-Amanda is registered with the Health and Care Professions Council, the Chartered Society of Physiotherapy and the Association of Chartered Physiotherapists in Animal Therapy and is a member of the British Veterinary Rehabilitation and Sports Medicine Association.
-When she's not working, Amanda enjoys long walks with her dog Cass and her horse Monty.
+Amanda joined the SMART Clinic in May 2013.
+She qualified as a Chartered Physiotherapist in 2009 and went on to complete postgraduate studies in Veterinary Physiotherapy, specialising in equine and canine therapy.
+Amanda is registered with the Health and Care Professions Council, the Chartered Society of Physiotherapy and the Association of Chartered Physiotherapists in Animal Therapy.

 ...
 See MoreSee Less